Bill Glose

 Bill Glose (born Riverside, California) is an American journalist, poet, and fiction writer.
-He is best known for winning the 2001 F. Scott Fitzgerald Short Story Award and for writing Half a Man, a poetry collection about his Gulf War experience.
+He is best known for winning the 2023 Library of Virginia Award for Fiction for his book All the Ruined Men, which tells the stories of veterans struggling to adjust to civilian life after years of war in Iraq and Afghanistan.

 Personal life

 Born into a US Air Force family, Bill Glose spent much of his childhood on military bases in foreign countries—Japan, then Okinawa, then England.
 His father, John Glose, was a fighter-bomber pilot who flew an F4 Phantom during the Vietnam War.
 In 1979, John was stationed at Langley Air Force Base in Hampton Roads and ever since Bill has called Virginia his home.
 Glose graduated from Virginia Tech in 1989 with a BS in Civil Engineering.

 After graduation, Glose was commissioned as an Army officer and paratrooper assigned to the 82nd Airborne Division at Fort Bragg.
 He commanded a rifle platoon in combat during the Gulf War and later commanded a Delta (anti-tank) platoon.
 He earned Airborne, Ranger, Jumpmaster and Combat Infantryman badges during his military career.

 After he got out of the Army in 1995, Glose spent three years working in factories in Chicago and Holyoke, Massachusetts.
 In 1998, he walked away from his production career to become a full-time writer.

 In 2009, Glose began a walk across Virginia that would eventually zigzag through every region in the state, cross each of the six state borders (including Washington DC), and eventually cover over 1,500 miles.
 The start point was the First Landing Monument in Virginia Beach and the endpoint was the Cumberland Gap in Tennessee.
 Among his many adventures during this walk he petted a full-grown buffalo, kissed a fawn on the mouth, rode on the country's last pole-driven ferry, jumped off a cliff into a water-filled quarry, and participated in a world-record-setting skinny dip at a naturist resort.